The Golden Phoenix (jin feng) Is The True Original Of Durians

 The rim is also not bald like musang king, but filled with small thorns.

 Despite the wordplay, the colour of golden phoenix flesh is anything but gold.
-It is considered pale yellow by durian standards, but not as close to white as something like black pearl.
+It is considered pale yellow by durian standards, maybe even creamy white, but not as close to white as something like black pearl or capri.

 At first sight, you might conclude that this durian seems too dry to be a premium one.
 Or that it has yet to ripen.
 But rest assured that this is how it looks like…